infinite-possibilities-ip/IP/README.md

-# Infinite Possibilities Token
+# Infinite Possibilities

-This is the codebase for the core token which runs all planned/future features of the Infinite Possibilities Token.
+This is the codebase for the core token which runs all planned/future features of Infinite Possibilities.

 ----------------------------------------------------------------------------

-Name: Infinite Possibilities Token
+Name: Infinite Possibilities

 Symbol: IP